What Makes a Scene ? Scene Graph-based Evaluation and Feedback for Controllable Generation: Related Work

 \section{Related Work}

-\textbf{Text-to-Image Generation.} The field of text-to-image generation has seen significant advancements with the transition from GANs~\cite{goodfellow2020generative} to diffusion models.
+\textbf{Text-to-Image Generation (T2I).} The field of text-to-image generation has seen significant advancements with the transition from GANs~\cite{goodfellow2020generative} to diffusion models.
 Early GAN-based methods like StackGAN~\cite{zhang2017stackgan} and AttnGAN~\cite{xu2018attngan} generated images from textual descriptions but often struggled with image quality and diversity.
 The introduction of diffusion models marked a substantial improvement.
 Models such as DALL-E~\cite{ramesh2021zero}, GLIDE~\cite{nichol2021glide}, and Stable Diffusion~\cite{rombach2022high} have achieved high-quality image synthesis with better text-image alignment by iteratively refining images from noise, conditioned on text prompts.
 Despite their success, these models face challenges in generating complex scenes involving multiple objects and ensuring consistency in object relationships.

-\textbf{Scene Graph-to-Image Generation.} Scene graphs offer a structured representation of objects and their relationships, providing a promising scheme for controllable image generation.
+\textbf{Scene Graph-to-Image Generation (SG2IM).} Scene graphs offer a structured representation of objects and their relationships, providing a promising scheme for controllable image generation.
 Johnson \etal~\cite{johnson2018image} introduced SG2Im, a model that generates images from scene graphs using graph convolutional networks (GCN) and conditional GANs.
 Ashual and Wolf~\cite{ashual2019specifying} extended this approach by incorporating more detailed scene representations and object attributes.
-Recent methods have integrated scene graphs with diffusion models to enhance compositionality~\cite{liu2022compositional, liu2024r3cd}.
-However, these approaches often require large-scale scene graph datasets and rely on additional guidance like bounding boxes~\cite{farshad2023scenegenie} or specialized graph encoders, which cannot be adapted to open vocabulary.
-The evaluation of these models remains a challenge due to the lack of metrics that capture the fidelity of object relationships in generated images.
+Recent methods have integrated scene graphs with diffusion models to enhance compositionality~\cite{liu2022compositional,farshad2023scenegenie,shen2024sg, liu2024r3cd, wang2024scene}.
+However, these approaches often require training on large-scale scene graph datasets and rely on additional guidance like bounding boxes(\eg, \cite{farshad2023scenegenie}) or specialized graph encoders (\eg, \cite{yang2022diffusion}), which cannot be adapted to open-vocabulary scenarios.
+More importantly, evaluating these models remains challenging due to the lack of metrics that effectively capture scene-level fidelity, including object presence and relationship accuracy in generated images.